-RouteThe easiest route starts in Yankee Boy Basin and leads up to Dyke Col, 13,040 foot high.
+RouteThe easiest route - Southwest Ridge - starts in Yankee Boy Basin and leads up to Dyke Col, 13,040 foot high.
 There are some grassy slopes on this first section of your hike, which are much easier to negotiate compared to scree slopes waiting for you higher up.
 The photo below shows the overview of the higher section of your hike.
 There is a faint trail and some scattered cairns.
 The trail continues on the north side of a small 13,000+ sub peak.
 From there, it is obvious where to go - just follow along the ridge to the main summit of Cirque Mountain.
-There are some 3rd class moves on this section of your hike and a few switchbacks below the summit.
+There are some short 3rd class moves on this section of your hike and a few switchbacks below the summit.
 The views from the summit are amazing!
 Enjoy it.

 There is a sign in log on the top of the mountain, and a large cairn.

 Watch for the weather.
-A big section of your hike is above 13,000 feet.
+A long section of your hike is above 13,000 feet.

 The approach from Blaine Basin is longer, but if you are into backpacking, and more rugged approach avoiding Camp Bird Road traffic, this could be your route.
 There is a faint steep trail leading to Dyke Col and then the trail joins with Yankee Boy trail.

 The ridge between Teakettle and Cirque is very loose and steep, dangerous to negotiate.
 Protection for 5th class climbing is nearly impossible.

 Camping is not officially allowed in Yankee Boy Basin (camping is restricted because of the heavy use of the area), but I have spend a few nights in my car parked along the road, and even at the high parking lot at the end of the Camp Bird Road.
 I have camped in Governor Basin - below Yankee Boy basin in winter (had to snow shoe in since the roads were closed).